 If you have any questions, or need anything additional in the meantime, please contact staff using the numbers and emails provided at the bottom of this page.
 Thank you for your cooperation and understanding on this matter.

 COVID-19: Rezoning Fee Update

 For new Rezoning Fees for FY 2021 effective July 1, 2020, please see link under Petitioner Information on the right side of this page.

 Rezoning Fees may be mailed to our office for processing at the following address:

 Planning Design &Development, 8th Floor, Attn Rezoning Fees,

 Charlotte, NC 28202

-*Please note that at this time staff is working remotely and it may take longer than normal for a check to be processed.
-Alternatively, you may choose to pay the fee later once the offices are open.
+*Please note that at this time staff is working alternate schedules and remotely therefore it may take longer than normal for a check to be processed.

 Important, the fee must be received prior to the rezoning petition being included on a rezoning legal ad for the public hearing.